CtxtArc/rsh/README.md

 ## Why rsh?

 `rsh` started as an exercise in systems programming and grew into a daily-driver shell.
 While tools like `bash` and `zsh` are incredibly powerful, they often rely on spawning external binaries (`grep`, `jq`, `find`) for common data tasks.
 By bringing structured data parsing, type-checking, and fuzzy path resolution natively into the shell, `rsh` aims to provide a faster, more modern command-line experience out of the box.

----

-How does that look?
-It highlights exactly why someone would want to write a script in `rsh` instead of Bash.